BoringBoredom/PC-Optimization-Hub/README.md

       - Set the graph to **_Interval vs. Time_**.
       - Values greater than or equal to 2 ms indicate that the mouse hasn't reported motion data in the previous **_value - 1_** poll(s) (assuming other factors such as system or interference have been ruled out).
       - Raise your DPI until all polls contain motion data.
-    - Due to the increased precision of higher DPI, the sensor will pick up finer motion which can result in "shakiness".
-When using a higher level of monitor overdrive, this can heavily amplify the negative impact of coronas caused by the overdrive.
-I recommend lowering it when raising DPI and encountering this issue.
   - ### Polling rate
     - Higher polling rate [reduces latency](https://youtu.be/mwf_F2VboFQ?t=458) and improves motion clarity ([1](https://youtu.be/gOQNRvJbpmk?t=540) [2](https://forums.blurbusters.com/viewtopic.php?f=10&t=7569#p57804)).
     - [How to disable Interrupt Moderation](https://github.com/BoringBoredom/PC-Optimization-Hub/blob/main/content/xhci%20imod/xhci%20imod.md#how-to-persistently-disable-xhci-interrupt-moderation)